Tetris: The Grand Master: Tetris: The Grand Master 4 – Absolute Eye

 In September 2009, Arika unveiled a planned fourth game titled Tetris: The Grand Master 4 – The Masters of Round at the Amusement Machine Show.
 Tetris: The Grand Master 4 was supposed to run on the Sega RingWide hardware.
 On September 18, 2010, Arika Vice President Ichiro Mihara announced the cancellation of The Grand Master 4 on his blog.
 In July 2015, Arika began location testing The Grand Master 4 in Japan and the United States.
-The titled was changed to The Grand Master 2015 reflecting the lack of a Tetris license or planned release.
+The title was changed to The Grand Master 2015 reflecting the lack of a Tetris license or planned release.

 On September 26, 2024, Arika and The Tetris Company announced that they had signed a licensing deal to release a new Tetris: The Grand Master game.
 On December 4, 2024, the title was announced under the name Tetris: The Grand Master 4 – Absolute Eye.
 The game was released on April 4, 2025, for Microsoft Windows.
+In May 2026, a version for Nintendo Switch was announced, which was released later the same year on June 4.